mesmo-dev/mesmo/docs/intro.md

 ## Examples

 The `examples` directory contains run scripts which demonstrate possible usages of FLEDGE.

-## Usage

-There are currently no examples / tutorials as the repository is still work-in-progress.
-Please see the [test directory](https://github.com/TUMCREATE-ESTL/FLEDGE.jl/tree/develop/test) for preliminary examples.
+You may also check the `test` directory for further examples.

 ## Contributing